endritngjelina/Video-Player-UI/README.md

 - Styling: edit the `<style>` section (if included) or any linked `.css` file.
 - Controls/behavior: edit any `<script>` section (if included) or linked `.js` file.

-## Screenshots / Demo (optional)

-Add screenshots or a short GIF here to show each UI variant.

 ## License

 See `LICENSE`.